Admission and Registration

 External transfer applicants will be required to meet the following minimum criteria to be considered for admission to the geosystems engineering and hydrogeology major:

 - Completion of Mathematics 408L, 408M, or 408D,

 - Completion of a minimum of four technical courses.
 Technical courses include courses offered in mathematics, physics, chemistry, biology, geology, computer science, and engineering.

 Admission applications that are not complete by the March 1st deadline may be held to a higher admissions standard than those that are complete, if enrollment limits are reached.

 Internal Transfer Admissions

 Students interested in transferring to the GEH program from another division of the University must apply through the Cockrell School of Engineering.
-Please refer to General Information as well as the Cockrell School of Engineering portion of the Undergraduate Catalog for minimum requirements, application deadlines, and other information regarding internal transfer admissions for the geosystems engineering and hydrogeology degree program.
+Please refer to the General Information Catalog as well as the Cockrell School of Engineering portion of the Undergraduate Catalog for minimum requirements, application deadlines, and other information regarding internal transfer admissions for the geosystems engineering and hydrogeology degree program.

-General Information gives information about registration, adding and dropping courses, transferring from one division of the University to another, and auditing a course.
+The General Information Catalog gives information about registration, adding and dropping courses, transferring from one division of the University to another, and auditing a course.
 The Course Schedule, published before registration each semester and summer session, contains registration instructions, advising locations, and the times, places, and instructors of classes.
-The Course Schedule and General Information are published on the registrar’s website.
+The Course Schedule and General Information Catalog are published on the registrar’s website.